5823 Main St. New Port Richey, FL 34652

 Not every broken tooth automatically needs a crown, but crowns are one of the most versatile solutions available.
 A crown is a tooth-shaped cap that fits over the entire visible portion of a tooth, reinforcing its structure and preventing further damage.
 When a tooth is cracked, fractured, or broken in a way that leaves enough of the root and base intact, a crown can restore it fully.

 If the tooth is broken at or below the gum line, or if the root itself is severely damaged, extraction may be a more realistic path.
-In those situations, our team can discuss tooth replacement options such as a dental implant to restore the gap left behind.
+In those situations, our team can discuss tooth extractions and replacement options such as a dental implant to restore the gap left behind.
 However, in the majority of cases involving a broken tooth that still has a healthy root, a crown is a highly effective solution.

 What the Crown Process Looks Like

 Many patients feel uncertain about getting a crown because they’re not sure what to expect.
 The process typically takes two appointments and is more straightforward than most people anticipate.

 During the first visit, the tooth is examined, any damaged structure is removed, and the tooth is shaped to accommodate the crown.
 An impression is taken so the restoration can be custom-made to fit your bite precisely.

-A temporary crown protects the tooth between visits.
 At the second appointment, the permanent crown is placed and adjusted for comfort.
 Our team takes care to match the crown’s color and shape to the surrounding teeth, so the result blends in naturally with your smile.

 Dental crowns and bridges are designed to withstand the daily demands of chewing, speaking, and biting.
 With routine dental visits and consistent at-home care, crowns can last 10 to 15 years or longer.
 Avoiding habits like chewing ice or grinding teeth helps extend their lifespan significantly.